Last updated on May 19th, 2021 at 04:21 pm

-Reasoning: Extreme Right, Propaganda, Conspiracy, Fake News
+Reasoning: Propaganda, Conspiracy, Poor Sourcing, Lack of Transparency, Fake News

-The Red Elephants reports all news with an extreme right wing bias as they use loaded and sensational headlines such as this: ‘LIAWATHA’ – ‘POCAHONTAS’ – ‘CHIEF SPREADING BULL’ – LOOK OUT, LIZ WARREN AT IT AGAIN!”
-Further, they source poorly if at all, for example: “SCREW THE INFRASTRUCTURE, CALIFORNIA JUST PROPOSED A BILL TO HELP TRANSGENDER INMATES…” The Red Elephants also report conspiracy theories such as: “OBAMA SHADOW GOVERNMENT: WIRETAPPING AND ROBO-CALLS?”
-They have also published fake news stories such as: ‘Democrats Legalize Child Prostitution in California“, which is refuted by fact checkers.
+The Red Elephants reports all news with an extreme right-wing bias as they use loaded and sensational headlines such as this: ‘LIAWATHA’ – ‘POCAHONTAS’ – ‘CHIEF SPREADING BULL’ – LOOK OUT, LIZ WARREN AT IT AGAIN!”
+Further, they source poorly, if at all, for example: “SCREW THE INFRASTRUCTURE, CALIFORNIA JUST PROPOSED A BILL TO HELP TRANSGENDER INMATES…” The Red Elephants also report conspiracy theories such as: “OBAMA SHADOW GOVERNMENT: WIRETAPPING AND ROBO-CALLS?”
+They have also published fake news stories such as: ‘Democrats Legalize Child Prostitution in California,” which is refuted by fact checkers.

 During 2020 – 2021 The Red Elephants frequently promoted false and misleading information regarding the Coronavirus and the Presidential election.
 For example, they make false statements such as this Donald Trump Won the Election On Election Night — Now Media Reinforces What the BBC Calls Textbook Election Fraud, Declare Joe Biden the Victor Anyway.
 Regarding Coronavirus, they have made false statements such as this CDC Now Admits that Only 6% of COVID Deaths are Caused by COVID Alone.
 The Rest Included Cardiac Arrest, Flu, and Other Causes.
 Lastly, this source has been linked to the Alt-Right hate movement.

 - They have yet to be checked by an IFCN fact-checker.
 See above.